 PS – this might be a good time to stop off in The Bear – one of Oxford’s best (not to mention one of its oldest) pubs.
 It’s right next to Christ Church

-The Botanic Gardens is one of the prettiest spots in Oxford.
-It’s the oldest botanic garden in the UK (dating from 1621) and has been fulfilling its mission “to promote the furtherance of learning and to glorify nature” ever since.
+In my opinion, The Botanic Gardens is one of the prettiest spots in Oxford.
+Despite being outshined by its London neighbour (shakes a fist at Kew) it’s the oldest botanic garden in the UK (dating from 1621) and has been fulfilling its mission “to promote the furtherance of learning and to glorify nature” ever since.

 There are lots of benches dotted all over the gardens, some overlooking the Cherwell river.

 Bag a spot on one of these to eat your lunch before exploring the gardens at large.
 Thousands of plants are artfully arranged in two main sections, the Walled Garden and the Lower Garden.